Instructions for full paper submission on ConfTool platform

 Papers submitted to FAIM2022 undergo a double-blind reviewing procedure for publication at Springer's Lecture Notes in Mechanical Engineering.

 Publication fees per paper may differ depending on normal LNME (Lecture Notes in Mechanical Engineering) or open access LNME status.
 Publication fees are separate from conference participation fees.
-Detailed information about publication and conference participation fees will be announced on the registration site.
+Detailed information about the publication fee is available here.

 According to a FAIM Charter, a maximum of 5 co-authorships in submitted papers per author/participant is allowed, only one of them pertaining to ‘fast-track journal publication’.